mikedilger/gossip/README.md

 You can also my NIP-05 address of `mike@mikedilger.com` which will also hook you up with the relays I post to.

-Note: I will rollover my public key once gossip is my daily driver.
+I'd prefer if you trusted `mike@mikedilger.com` higher than my public key at this point in time since key management is still pretty bad.
+That is the inverse of the normal recommendation, but my private key has not been treated very carefully as I never intended it to be my long-term keypair (it just became that over time).
+Also, I fully intend to rollover my keys once gossip supports the key-rollover NIP, whatever that is (or will be).

 ## Tips

 You can tip me at my Bitcoin Lighting address (lud16): lnurl1dp68gurn8ghj7ampd3kx2ar0veekzar0wd5xjtnrdakj7tnhv4kxctttdehhwm30d3h82unvwqhkgetrv4h8gcn4dccnxv563ep

-You can also do that with the [Damus](https://damus.io) iOS nostr app (not yet available in gossip).
+You can also do that with the [Damus](https://damus.io) iOS nostr app.